Simplifying and Characterizing DAGs and Phylogenetic Networks via Least Common Ancestor Constraints: Characterization of lca- LCA-Relevant DAGs and Regular DAGs

 Theorem~\ref{thm:regular-Char} together with Lemma~\ref{lem:hasse-phylo} implies \begin{corollary} For every grounded set system $\mathfrak{C}$, there is a phylogenetic $\lca$-\rel, and thus also $\LCA$-\rel, DAG $G$ with $\mathfrak{C}_G = \mathfrak{C}$. \end{corollary} As argued in the example succeeding Def.~\ref{def:regular-N}, $\Hasse(\mathfrak{C})$ is in general not regular in case $\mathfrak{C}$ is not grounded.
 Moreover, for every DAG $G$, the set system $\mathfrak{C}_G$ is always grounded.
 Consequently, the requirement that $\mathfrak{C}$ is grounded cannot be omitted in Corollary~\ref{cor:setsytem-phylolcaDAG}.

-In phylogenetic trees, the number of inner vertices and edges is bounded from above (linearly) by the number of its leaves.
+In phylogenetic trees, the number of inner vertices and edges is bounded from above by a linear function on the number of its leaves.
 In general, phylogenetic DAGs and thus, general DAGs, lack this property.
-For \lca-\rel DAGs and thus, also $\One$-$\lca$-\rel DAGs, we nevertheless obtain the following simple result. \begin{lemma} The number of vertices and edges in $\lca$-\rel DAGs $G$ is asymptotically bounded from above by the number of leaves and it holds that $|V(G)| = |\mathfrak{C}_G|$. \end{lemma} \begin{proof} Let $G=(V,E)$ be an $\lca$-\rel DAGs $G$ on $X$.
+For \lca-\rel DAGs and thus, also $\One$-$\lca$-\rel DAGs, we nevertheless obtain the following simple result. \begin{lemma} The number of vertices and edges in $\lca$-\rel DAGs $G$ is asymptotically bounded from above by a function depending only on the number of leaves and it holds that $|V(G)| = |\mathfrak{C}_G|$. \end{lemma} \begin{proof} Let $G=(V,E)$ be an $\lca$-\rel DAGs $G$ on $X$.
 Hence, by the equivalence between Statements (2) and (3) of Theorem~\ref{thm:strongCLChar} it holds that $u\neq v$ implies $\CC_G(u)\neq \CC_G(v)$, for all $u,v\in V(G)$.
 Trivially, $\CC_G(u)\neq \CC_G(v)$ implies $u\neq v$.
 Taken the latter two arguments together, $|V(G)| = |\mathfrak{C}_G|$.
-Clearly $|\mathfrak{C}_G| \in O(2^{|X|})$ and, therefore, the number of vertices in $G$ is asymptotically bounded above by the number of leaves.
-As the number of edges in any DAG $G$ is always bounded from above by the number of vertices in $G$, the number of edges in $G$ is asymptotically bounded above by the number of leaves. \end{proof}
+Clearly $|\mathfrak{C}_G| \in O(2^{|X|})$ and, therefore, the number of vertices in $G$ is asymptotically bounded from above by a function on the number of leaves.
+As the number of edges in any DAG $G$ is always bounded from above by a function on the number of vertices in $G$, the number of edges in $G$ is asymptotically bounded above by a function on the number of leaves. \end{proof}

-Lemma~\ref{lem:bound-V-by-X} cannot be extended to the case of$\LCA$-\rel DAGs.
+Lemma~\ref{lem:bound-V-by-X} cannot be extended to the case of $\LCA$-\rel DAGs.
 To see this, consider, for example, the DAG $G_k$ obtained from any $\LCA$-$\rel$ network $N$ on $X$ by adding $k$ additional roots $r_1$, ..., $r_k$ connected to the leaves in $X$ by edges $(r_i,x)$ for each $x\in X$ and $1\leq i\leq |X|$.
 In this case, $G_k$ remains $\LCA$-$\rel$ and $|V(G_k)|=|V(N)|+k$.
 Since $k$ does not depend on $|X|$ and can be chosen arbitrarily, no upper bound on $|V(G_k)|$ depending on $|X|$ can be found.